ScienceIsVeryCool/OllamaPy/README.md

 # Use custom model with system message
 ollamapy --model llama3.2:3b --system "You are a helpful coding assistant"
 ```

 ## Vibe Tests

-OllamaPy includes "vibe tests" to evaluate AI decision-making consistency.
-These tests measure how well the AI can choose between 'yes' and 'no' functions based on the sentiment and intent of natural language phrases.
+OllamaPy includes "vibe tests" - a unique feature that evaluates AI decision-making consistency.
+These tests measure how well different AI models can interpret natural language intent and choose between 'yes' and 'no' functions based on the sentiment and context of human phrases.

+### What Are Vibe Tests?

+Vibe tests present AI models with natural language phrases that clearly indicate a positive or negative intent, then measure how consistently the AI chooses the appropriate response function.
+This helps evaluate:

+- **Consistency**: How reliably the AI interprets similar sentiments
+- **Accuracy**: How well the AI matches human intent
+- **Model Comparison**: Performance differences between AI models
+- **Statistical Confidence**: Reliability across multiple test runs

 ### Running Vibe Tests